GiGaSoftwareDevelopment/ng-patterns/libs/packages/store/README.md

 Custom stores.
 Some stores augment NgRx, some are standalone for extreme performance.
 Common firebase utilities to facilitate connections with firestore and integrations with NgRX.

-## Adding Uiux Firebase Ngrx State
+## Adding Ngpat Firebase Ngrx State

 In your app root module, add to Root Store amd Effects classes.